 “Brand videos should be driven by authenticity.
 If the story you’re delivering is simply a vehicle to highlight a price point or to sell a product, your audience will recognize it and turn away.
 Making videos that highlight brand principles and that tell authentic stories will always engender positive responses.”

-Instead of trying to mimic authenticity by using your phone camera or going off script, create videos that convey your values and show the viewer who you are.
-These four principles will help you get started:
+Instead of trying to mimic authenticity by using your phone camera or going off script, create videos that convey your values and help viewers get to know your brand.

 Don’t try to copy anyone else’s model.
 The biggest barrier to authenticity is trying to replicate someone else’s success.
 If a competing brand did well with an animated video of a snarky salamander, that doesn’t mean you need to fire back with a sarcastic snake animation.